centrahq/api-documentation/source/guides/plugins/stripe-payment-intents.md

 }
 ```

 We then start to handle the `updateShippingAddress`.
 We know that we will get `shippingCountry` and an optional `shippingState` to the event provided.
-We should also expose two different request we can do.
-One when state is selected and required by Centra, and one with only changing country.
+We should also expose two different requests we can do.
+One when a state is selected and required by Centra, and one with only changing country.

 ```js
 // in StripePaymentIntents-component: